Skip to main content

 Daniel Godla

-Founder and CEO of ThoroughCare
+Founder and CSO of ThoroughCare

 Print/Save as PDF

-The Centers for Medicare & Medicaid Services (CMS) developed this program to help providers monitor patients’ chronic and acute conditions in real time, improve patient engagement, and develop comprehensive care plans that enhance health outcomes.
+The Centers for Medicare & Medicaid Services (CMS) developed this program to help providers monitor patients’ chronic and acute conditions in real time, improve patient engagement and develop comprehensive care plans that enhance health outcomes.

 RPM enables daily monitoring of patient health data, including vitals, via Internet- or Bluetooth-enabled remote devices, such as blood pressure monitors, glucometers, pulse oximeters, and weight scales.